JetBrains/guide/site/java/tutorials/getting-started-spring-data-jpa/database-view/index.md

 title: Creating a Data Source
 topics: []
 author: da
-subtitle: "In the Database View, create a data source for our database."
+subtitle: In the Database View, create a data source for our database.
 thumbnail: ./thumbnail.png
 ---